compSciKai/cmpt361-intro-computer-graphics--space-invaders/readme.md

 The aliens do not collide into each other, and the aliens do not shoot each other either.
 The top row aliens only start to shoot after all lower row aliens are killed.

-- Shooting Cannonball: The cannon shoots cannonballs upward when the user clicks on the spacebar.
+- Shooting Cannonball: The cannon shoots cannonballs upward when the user clicks the mouse or presses the spacebar.
 If any cannonball touches an alien, the alien dies and disappears.
 The aliens lose if they are all killed by cannonballs before any of them reaches the bottom of the screen.